Auction of Prince's personal items tops predictions

 Many of the fans and bidders in the auction room, some of whom came from as far away as Ireland, know each other and said they consider themselves family.

-Darlene Blander became a fan at 5 year old and has been to 23 Prince concerts.
+Darlene Blander became a fan at 5 years old and went to 23 Prince concerts.
 She started a Prince social group to support local talent.

 "It's exciting but bittersweet because he's not here but it's nice to see people appreciating who he was," she said.